 Gasco’s leasehold is in the Uinta Basin of Utah and the Greater Green River Basin of Wyoming, and Questar’s 20-inch diameter system passes through its Riverbend Project.
 About 97% of Gasco’s reserves are gas.

-Erickson said more pipeline access will contribute to Gasco's bottom line.
-Gasco's current wellhead break-even cost is $2.70/MMBtu, he noted.
-On Monday, Rockies prices on CIG were $1.95/MMBtu, and on Northwest, they were $1.85/MMBtu (see Daily GPI, Nov.
-8).
+Gasco’s current wellhead break-even cost is $2.70/MMBtu, and the pipeline is sure to contribute to Gasco’s bottom line, said Erickson.
+Early last week, Rockies prices on CIG were $1.95/MMBtu, and on Northwest, they were $1.85/MMBtu.
 CIG prices were averaging in the mid $2.20s, down more than 70 cents.
 Opal was down 75 cents to just under $2.20, Northwest domestic plummeted more than $1.20 and Northwest South of Green River collapsed more than $1.60 to the $2.30s.

 Despite strong production gains in the quarter, Erickson blamed lower gas prices across the board for Gasco’s earnings losses.
 In 3Q2006, Gasco reported a net loss of $0.8 million (minus 1 cent/share), compared with net income a year ago of $0.6 million (1 cent).
 Total revenues were up 30% to $6.1 million, versus $4.7 million in 3Q2005.
 Oil and gas sales for the quarter were $4.9 million, ahead of the $4.0 million for the same period in 2005, an increase of 22.5%.
 Gathering revenues were unchanged at $0.5 million.